edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

-As an alternative to overriding `SECRETSTORE_REVOKEROOTTOKENS` from the beginning, it is possible to regenerate the root token from the Vault unseal keys in `resp-init.json` using the [OpenBao's documented procedure](https://openbao.org/docs/concepts/tokens/#root-tokenst).
+As an alternative to overriding `SECRETSTORE_REVOKEROOTTOKENS` from the beginning, it is possible to regenerate the root token from the OpenBao unseal keys in `resp-init.json` using the [OpenBao's documented procedure](https://openbao.org/docs/concepts/tokens/#root-tokenst).
 The EdgeX framework executes this process internally whenever it requires root token capability.